ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

     This way we could provide instructions throughout this lab that are generic enough that every student can just copy and paste most commands "as-is" from the lab guide.
 (At least that was our goal).

-### Optional but highly recommended- add your StudentId environment variable to your shell startup script
+### Optional but highly recommended- add your StudentID environment variable to your shell startup script
-If we had our way in supplying a system from which you are running the lab, you are probably using bash.
+If we had our way in supplying a system from which you are running the lab, you are probably using _bash_.

-If you are using your own workstation or laptop, if it is running Linux you are probably either using *bash* or are savvy enough to figure out which shell you are running.
+If you are using your own workstation or laptop, if it is running Linux you are probably either using *bash* or you are savvy enough to figure out which shell you are running.

 If you are running it on Apple hardware then you are probably running *zsh* or *bash* or are savvy enough to figure out which shell you are running.

-If you are running on a Windows machine then we hope that you are using a modern enough version of Windows that you can use the Windows Subsystem for Linux and pretend that you are using a Linux machine.
+If you are running on a Windows machine then we hope that you are using a modern enough version of Windows so that you can use the Windows Subsystem for Linux and pretend that you are using a Linux machine.

 If you are running on an older Windows machine then you should ask your manager for a new laptop.
 If that doesn't work out for you then ask the instructors for help (but not for a new laptop).